AAroNZH11/Performance_RGM_Networkx/README.md

 ## Environment

-The experiments were performed on a MacBook Air M1 2021 (8-core CPU and 8GB Memory) using the Python package Networkx.
+The experiments were performed on a MacBook Air M1 2021 (8-core CPU and 8GB Memory) using the Python package `Networkx`.

 ## Sharing

-The empirical finding is shared with the community in the hope of enhancing our understanding of the performance characteristics of the Networkx package.
+The empirical finding is shared with the community in the hope of enhancing our understanding of the performance characteristics of the `Networkx` package.
 An intriguing observation made during the project was the surprising increase in execution time when generating a dense graph by the Random Geometric Graph (RGG) model.
-By the additional experiments on a machine with larger memory capacity, this singular behavior is attributed to the caching in limited memory space.
+By the additional experiments on a machine with a larger memory capacity, this singular behavior is attributed to the caching in limited memory space.

-## Acknowledgement
+## Acknowledgment

-Dr. Nikos Pitsianis, Dr. Dimitris Floros and Dr. Xiaobai Sun offered valuable suggestions.
+Dr. Nikos Pitsianis, Dr. Dimitris Floros, and Dr. Xiaobai Sun offered valuable suggestions.
 My teammate Cody (Chenshuhao) Qin gave me his advice during the experiments.